elenderg/PAL-1000/instruções de compilação.md

 `Compile the term given the rider.`

-`If the term's variable is nil, abort with "_Invalid posigate, I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`
+`If the term's variable is nil, abort with "Invalid posigate, I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`

 `Clear the term's phrase.`